ploubser/JSON-Grep/README.markdown

 ###Flags:###

-    -s "[Document fields]"  : Greps the JSON and only returns the value of the field(s) specified -c                      : Returns the JSON in its non-pretty flat form -f                      : Flatten the results as much as possible -v                      : Verbose output that will list a document if it fails to parse -i [FILENAME]           : Target JSON file to use as input --start FIELD           : Starts the grep at a specific key in the document -q                      : Quiet; don't write to stdout.
+    -s, --simple [FIELDS]   : Greps the JSON and only returns the value of the field(s) specified -c, --compat            : Returns the JSON in its non-pretty flat form -n, --stream            : Specify continuous input
+    -f, --flatten           : Flatten the results as much as possible -i, --input [FILENAME]  : Target JSON file to use as input -q, --quiet             : Quiet; don't write to stdout.
 Exit with zero status if match found.
-    -n                      : Specify continuous input
+    -v, --verbose           : Verbose output that will list a document if it fails to parse --start FIELD       : Starts the grep at a specific key in the document --slice [RANGE]     : A range of the form 'n' or 'n..m', indicating which documents to extract from the final output

 ###Expressions###